 “It’s true,” he defended himself, “honey, it’s a compliment.”

-“Uh-huh,” she responded doubtfully, but smiled when he kissed her as he sat done and whispered something in her ear.
+“Uh-huh,” she responded doubtfully, but smiled when he kissed her as he sat down and whispered something in her ear.

 “Well,” Cara said, “now that you all are back, I better get busy making pies.”